storesafe/cordova-sqlite-storage/README.md

 **DATABASE NAME NOTES:**

-- Database file names with slash (`/`) character(s) are not supported and not expected to work.
+- Database file names with slash (`/`) character(s) are not supported and not expected to work on any platform.
-- Database file names with ASCII control characters such as tab, vertical tab, carriage return, line feed, form feed, and backspace are not supported and do not work on Windows.
+- Database file names with ASCII control characters such as tab, vertical tab, carriage return, line feed, form feed, and backspace are NOT RECOMMENDED and do not work on Windows.
-- Some other ASCII characters not supported and not working on Windows: `*` `<` `>` `?` `\` `"` `|`
+- Some other ASCII characters NOT RECOMMENDED and do not work on Windows: `*` `<` `>` `?` `\` `"` `|`
+- Database file names with multi-byte UTF-8 characters are NOT RECOMMENDED (very limited testing, not working on all plugin versions).
-- Database file names with emojis and other 4-octet UTF-8 characters are NOT RECOMMENDED.
+- Database file names with emojis and other 4-byte UTF-8 characters are NOT RECOMMENDED (limited testing, not working properly on all plugin versions).

 **OTHER NOTES:**
 - The database file name should include the extension, if desired.